-Today’s foray into facelift hades also stems from recent past.
-The original 2003 R230 SL series was, (like most Mercedes’ of its era), a good 35% less attractive than its far more comely (R129) forebear.
-Nevertheless, amongst the less than stellar offerings emerging from Sindelfingen under design chief, Professor Peter Pfeiffer during the post-Sacco era, the R230 in its original form was at least cohesive.
+Today’s foray into facelift hades stems from recent past.
+The original 2003 R230 SL series was a good 65% less attractive than its far more accomplished (R129) forebear.
+Nevertheless, amongst the less than stellar offerings emerging from Sindelfingen under design chief, Professor Peter Pfeiffer during the post-Sacco era, the R230 in its original form was at least relatively cohesive.

 In the fond past such matters would have been beneath them.
 Largely because the thing would have been sufficiently well judged to be left well alone in the first place.
 In the old Vertical Affinity, Horizontal Homogeneity days Mercedes-Benz were never in the habit of carrying out anything but the most perfunctory of facelifts anyway, but by 2008 Sindelfingen was well and truly in the fashion business.